Understanding Music Copyright Laws: What Artists Need to Know

 1. Gather Evidence: Get any documentation proving your ownership of the song, including original recordings, copyright registration certificates, or letters to other people.

-2. Consult an Attorney: See legal counsel from a music copyright law specialist attorney.
+2. Consult a Lawyer: See legal counsel from a music copyright law specialist attorney.
 They can walk you through the process and clarify your choices.

 3. Send a Cease and Desist Letter: Should you feel someone is utilizing your music without authorization, you may write them a cease and desist letter asking that they stop.
 This letter should clearly outline your rights and the expected behavior of the recipients.